-If you are a beginner in gardening, just start from mint.
+If you are a beginner in gardening, just start from a mint.
 It is very easy to grow mint.
-Being that, mint adapts to wide range of weather conditions, you can choose to grow mint in full shade, partial shade, full sun, moist areas.
-Mint grows very fast and makes good companion to plants.
-So that, it can be grown along other plants, or separately in pots, raised beds or ground.
+Being that, mint adapts to a wide range of weather conditions, you can choose to grow mint in full shade, partial shade, full sun, moist areas.
+Mint grows very fast and makes a good companion to plants.
+So that, it can be grown along with other plants, or separately in pots, raised beds or ground.

 For growing mint, you will need

 For the good and healthy growth of mint plants.